Dur4nt3/node_intro_project/README.md

 1) Clone this repository via `git clone https://github.com/Dur4nt3/node_intro_project.git`

+2) Run `npm install` in the repository's directory

-2) Create a `.env` file at the root of the repository
+3) Create a `.env` file at the root of the repository

-3) Use the `.env.example` file as a basis for your `.env` file
+4) Use the `.env.example` file as a basis for your `.env` file

-2) Run `node app.js` within the cloned repository's directory
+5) Run `node app.js` within the cloned repository's directory

-3) Open `localhost:8080` within your browser
+6) Open `localhost:8080` within your browser

 *Depending on your environment, you may experience some issues.*
-*The above steps were tested on an Ubuntu terminal via WSL and should work with all Unix systems that include the `git` and `node` packages.*
+*The above steps were tested on an Ubuntu terminal via WSL and should work with all Unix systems that include the `git`, `node`, and `npm` packages.*

 ## Skills Demonstrated